Vietnamese Three Color Dessert (Che Suong Sa Hat Luu / Che Ba Mau)

 Instructions

-1. Add mung beans to a small pot.
+1. Prepare the mung beans: Add mung beans to a small pot.
 Add water to cover by 1½ inches.
 Cook until softened on medium-low heat, uncovered (about 20 minutes).
 We want the mung beans to retain its shape so avoid overcooking.
 Drain mung beans through a sieve and discard water.
 Transfer to a bowl and mix mung beans with sugar and salt while still hot.
 Set aside.

 2. Make the pandan agar-agar jelly: In a small saucepan, bring water to a boil.
 Add agar agar powder and mix until fully dissolved.
 Continue to cook for 1-2 minutes.
 Turn off heat and mix in pandan extract.
 Pour mixture into a square mold.
 Allow the mixture to cool off then transfer to the fridge to chill for 3 hours.
 Once chilled, remove the jelly from the mold by loosening up the sides with a knife.
 Gently slice into thin strips and set aside.
 You may also use a mandoline slicer for quicker cutting.
 Note: This particular agar agar brand has both agar agar powder and sugar combined so no need for additional sugar.